Timeline: How did Aiden Fucci get charged in the death 13-year-old Tristyn Bailey in St. Johns County?

 - Sunday, 9 p.m.: Family of Tristyn Bailey asks for privacy

-- Monday, 10:37 a.m.: GoFundMe organizer sends out information about the fundraiser for end-of-life expenses for Tristyn Bailey.
+- Monday, 10:37 a.m.: GoFundMe organizer sends out information about the fundraiser for end-of-life expenses.

 - Monday 11:30 a.m.: The St. Johns County Sheriff's Office announces arrest of Aiden Fucci, 14, on second-degree murder charges in the death of Tristyn Bailey, who was reported missing early Sunday morning.